 Diagnosing a wheat allergy

 Only a physician can provide a definitive diagnosis of a wheat allergy.
-An allergist will inquire the patient's history in detail and perform skin and blood tests (prick test, IgE antibody examination).
+An allergist will inquire the individual's history in detail and perform skin and blood tests (prick test, IgE antibody examination).
 With a special diet, the diagnosis can be confirmed.

 Therapy for wheat allergies

 The therapy for a Wheat Allergy requires an overhaul of the diet.
-If an allergist has diagnosed a Wheat Allergy, the patient must avoid wheat and related cereal varieties such as spelt, green spelt, farro, einkorn wheat, and Khorason wheat (Kamut).
+If an allergist has diagnosed you a Wheat Allergy, you must avoid wheat and related cereal varieties such as spelt, green spelt, farro, einkorn wheat, and Khorason wheat (Kamut).
 When purchasing packaged food, the list of ingredients helps: wheat as an ingredient must be indicated and highlighted.
 The German Allergy and Asthma Office warns affected people against replacing wheat flour with spelt flour, since the allergens present are nearly identical.

 In principle, the German Allergy and Asthma Office also warns that gluten-free foods are not always suitable for those suffering from a Wheat Allergy.
 The wheat starch used could still contain wheat protein as an allergen.
 However, we exclude this from Frusano products.
-All gluten-free Frusano products are also suitable for those with a Wheat Allergy :
+All gluten-free Frusano products are also suitable for those with a Wheat Allergy.

 Discover our gluten-free products here.